 Newton: “The oceans are extremely large, and this effect will be very much a localized effect.”

 To test the approach, scientists began planting floating beds of kelp offshore this past spring.
-And over the next two years, Newton and her colleagues will monitor CO2 levels in the surrounding waters.At-risk shellfish may benefit from floating kelp beds.
-Click To Tweet
+And over the next two years, Newton and her colleagues will monitor CO2 levels in the surrounding waters.”At-risk Click To Tweet

 If they find a significant effect, kelp may one day be used by local fisheries to give their oysters and clams a fighting chance against ocean acidification.